Last updated on November 11th, 2023 at 06:17 pm

-Charlotte, with her intense stare and radar ears, would look at the bed and look at me.
-Then she eyed the bed again and glanced at me.
-One more longing look at the bed, and whomp!
-Pretty soon, Georgia, who sometimes liked to sleep by herself on the day bed Harry Potter style under the stairwell, decided her bigger sister was the wiser one.
-And pretty soon there was another whomp!
-We were now all in a dog pile on my bed that was big enough for me, but apparently big enough for me plus two.
+I caved.
+Charlotte, with her intense stare, looked at the bed and looked at me, then whomp!
+Soon, Georgia, who decided her bigger sister was the wiser one, joined us.
+We were now all in a dog pile on my bed that was big enough for me, and apparently big enough for me plus two.

-I looked back at them and glimpsed at the clock.
-After fluffing my pillow and stretching out as best I could with doggies on top of me, I turned out the light and sighed.
+I looked at them and glanced at the clock.
+It was late, and I was tired.
+After fluffing up my pillow and stretching out as best I could with dogs on top of me, I turned out the light and sighed.
 Not worth the argument.
-And, it was kind of sweet in a bed for one that probably, almost certainly, could work for one, plus two.
+And, it was kind of sweet in a bed for one that probably, almost certainly, could work for the three of us.

 Deanna Euritt is a dedicated dog enthusiast with over three decades of experience in raising and training a diverse range of dogs, including many rescue pups.
 Her practical expertise is rooted in real-life experiences, where she has successfully navigated the challenges of nurturing rescue dogs into confident, well-adjusted companions.
 Residing in Northern California, Deanna’s days are filled with adventures along trails and beaches with her beloved dogs, Charlotte and Georgia.
 In her writing, she offers insightful, compassionate advice to fellow dog lovers, leveraging her extensive personal journey in the world of dog care and training.
 See About Us.